 Gasoline must be stored at least 15m away from the generator and protected from the sun and any other heat source.
 Moreover, big tanks must be fenced to avoid accidental or inappropriate handling.

 All gasoline tank and gas bottle must have the CE mark and be appropriate for this use

-Tips for getting Butane and Propane gas
+Butane and Propane gas in Spain